carlomilanesi/measures-rs/docs/Tutorial.md

 This means that such a type implements the trait `Display`, and it has the method `to_string()`.

 Printing a measure means printing its value followed by a suffix depending on its unit of measurement.
-For the unit `KiloMeter`, the suffix is `" km"`, with a leading space.
+For the unit `Kilometer`, the suffix is `" km"`, with a leading space.

 Measures implement also the trait `Debug`.
 So, you can write: